Experiment: Favorite Hotel Price Comparison Tools Kayak, Trivago And RatePunk

 So let's review the most famous hotel price comparison sites and RatePunk to answer the question once and for all - where is the best place to book a hotel for the lowest price?
 So here are our TOPs with pros and cons described for you.

 It is hard to find a person who hasn’t heard about Kayak.
+Kayak is one of the companies owned by Booking holdings, among other big names, such as Booking and Agoda.
+We talk about if booking.com is legit or if Agoda.com is legit on our other blogs.
 But once and for all, let's agree that Kayak is a metasearch engine that helps people in finding travel deals.
 It provides all the information which provider offers the best prices for flight tickets, for accommodation, for car rentals, and so on.
 Why did we decide to talk about Kayak?
 It offers a unique feature that helps you find the best hotel deals by comparing prices across multiple sites.

 - Filtering features.
 One of the most annoying things is filtering services and amenities hotels should have.
 Kayak has made an exceptionally easy and convenient filtering: horizontally resented hotel classes, review scores, and even price range per night that meet your budget and needs.
 Also, it has a special filter -Travel Sustainable Program- for those who prefer eco-friendly traveling.
 Personally, I really like the map feature that lets you explore your destination city with ease.
 On the search results page, you'll find a map on the upper left-hand side that displays hotel locations and popular areas for dining, sightseeing, shopping, and nightlife.
 Each dot on the map represents a hotel, and you can click on any of them to see detailed information and compare prices.